 Musical haptic wearables for visually-impaired performers

 L. Turchet, T. Stockman and D. Baker.
 Musical Haptic Wearables for Synchronisation of Visually-impaired Performers: a Co-design Approach.
-In Proceedings of the ACM International Conference on Interactive Media Experiences (in press).
+In Proceedings of the ACM International Conference on Interactive Media Experiences, pp 20-27, 2021.